SamuelSwartzberg/flashcardifying_text_temp/math.md

 An unit fraction is a rational number written as a fraction where the numerator is one and the denominator is a positive integer.

+#### commensurability

+two real numbers are commensurable if their quotient is a rational number. all rational numbers are by definition commensurable.

 ### addition

-A summation is the addition of a sequence of numbers.
-A summation is denoted by Σ.

 #### digit sum

-digit sum = quersumme
-The digit sum is the sum of all the digits of a number. e.g. digit sum of 9045⎵10⎵ = 9 + 0 + 4 + 5 = 18.
+The digit sum is the summation of all the digits of a number. e.g. digit sum of 9045⎵10⎵ = 9 + 0 + 4 + 5 = 18.

 ### algorithms for

+#### terminology

 Doing elementary aritmetic manually is known as long x or x by hand.
-Doing elementary arithmetic manually is known as schriftlich x in germann If while doing subtraction by hand, if the subtrahend is bigger than the minuend in any collumn, you need to borrow one from the left.
+Doing elementary arithmetic manually is known as schriftlich x in german

-übertrag = carry
-a borrow is the oposite of a carry.
-A carry is a transfer of a digit with a base b to a position with a base b + 1 A borrow is a transfer of a digit with a base b to a position with a base b - 1

-## prime number

-prime factor = primfaktor
+#### basics

-A semiprime/biprime is a product of exactly two prime numbers A prime number is a natural number that is only divisible by one and itself (is not a product of two smaller natural numbers) In the default algorithm for adding/subtracting by hand, numbers are stacked vertically, right aligned, separated from the result by a horizontal bar
+In the default algorithm for adding/subtracting by hand, numbers are stacked vertically, right aligned, separated from the result by a horizontal bar
 In the default algorithm for adding/subtracting by hand, addition is done of individual digits from right to left, with carries or borrows as necessary.

+#### subtraction

+If while doing subtraction by hand, if the subtrahend is bigger than the minuend in any collumn, you need to borrow one from the left.

+#### borrows and carries

+A carry is a transfer of a digit with a base b to a position with a base b + 1 A borrow is a transfer of a digit with a base b to a position with a base b - 1 a borrow is the oposite of a carry.

+## integer composition and decomposition

+### factorization

+⟮Integer factorization⟯ is the ⟮decomposition⟯ of a composite number into ⟮a product of factors⟯.
+Both the composite number and factors are integers.
+The factors of the composite numbers must be smaller than the number. a composite number is the product of two or more factors any positive integer › 1 is either a composite number or a prime number. factor(s) → composite number is trivial composite number → factor(s) (integer factorization) has no known efficient algorithm Thus, integer factorization is essential to most modern cryptography.

+#### prime

+Prime factorization is a subtype of integer factorization.
+Prime factorization is the decomposition of an integer into a product of prime numbers.
+Generating composite numbers is trivial, but there is no known efficient algorithm for integer factorization.

-### by hand
+### prime number

+A prime number is a natural number that is only divisible by one and itself (is not a product of two smaller natural numbers) A semiprime/biprime is a product of exactly two prime numbers.

 # discrete mathematics

-Discrete mathematics is the study of mathematical structures that can be considered "discrete" rather than "continuous".
+Discrete mathematics is the study of mathematical structures that can be considered discrete rather than continous.

 ## combinatorics